google-github-actions/auth/README.md

 > SDK](https://github.com/firebase/firebase-admin-node/issues/1377).
 Use Service
 > Account Key JSON authentication instead.

+> [!WARNING]
+>
+> As of the time of this writing, the GitHub OIDC token expires in 5 minutes,
+> which means any derived credentials also expire in 5 minutes.

 The following inputs are for _authenticating_ to Google Cloud via Workload Identity Federation.